ChrisWag91/PI-LCNC/README.md

 - 15000 Steps / s max due to Jitter of RPI

 ## Get PCB kits here:
-Please contact me under christoph.wagner91@gmail.com if you want to bux a kit containing the PCBs and the hardware.
+Please contact me under christoph.wagner91@gmail.com if you want to buy a kit containing the PCBs and the hardware.

 ## Required Hardware
 - 1pcs  Raspberry Pi 4 (4GB or 8GB)